flrngel/json-checksum/README.md

 ### Why JSON-checksum is useful?

-- there's no checksum plugin.. :-(
-- these two JSON-object below, is different
+these two JSON-object below, is different

 	{
 		"a": "aaaaa",